 Ms. Ju brings her extensive experience in venture capital, investment banking and operations to the JLL Board.
-Ms. Ju's abilities to identify, engage and support some of China's most accomplished entrepreneurs and successful enterprises are invaluable as we continue our focus on the future growth potential in Asia, and particularly China.
+Ms. Ju's abilities to identify, engage and support some of China's most accomplished entrepreneurs and successful enterprises are invaluable as we continue our focus on the future growth potential in Asia.